w7Ali/w7Ali/README.md

 ## 🌍 Connect with Me

-Let's connect and discuss data science, AI, full-stack development, or anything else!
+Let's connect and discuss **data science**, **AI**, **full-stack development**, or anything else!
 You can find me on:

 - [LinkedIn](https://www.linkedin.com/in/mr-wahid-ali-7c)
 - 📫 You can reach me via email at [contact](mailto:mr.wahidali7c@gmail.com).

-Feel free to explore my repositories, and don't hesitate to reach out.
-I'm always eager to learn and collaborate!
+Feel free to explore my repositories, and don’t hesitate to reach out.
+I’m always eager to learn and collaborate!

 ---